-Information communicated to OED will be kept as private as possible and will be shared only as necessary to conduct a thorough and effective investigation and to comply with federal and state civil rights laws.
+Information communicated to OED will be kept as private as possible and will be shared only as necessary to conduct a thorough and effective investigation and to comply with federal and state laws.
 In addition, the University may need to release certain documents in response to a public records act request.

 A Complainant may request that the Complainant's contact with OED not be disclosed to the Respondent, that no investigation be conducted, or that no disciplinary action be taken.
-When a Complainant makes a request that the University take such limited action, the University will seriously weigh that request against the University's obligation to provide a safe, non-discriminatory environment for all members of the University community, including Complainant.
-In cases of Sexual Misconduct (including Sexual Assault, Sexual Harassment, and Sexual Exploitation), Relationship Violence, Stalking, and Retaliation prohibited by the Policy on Sexual Misconduct, Relationship Violence, Stalking, and Retaliation, will be evaluated consistent with Section 2.5.2.4 of that policy.
-For example, if the University has credible information that the Respondent has violated the University's policy against discriminatory harassment, the University may decide that it should investigate the allegation, and, if appropriate, pursue disciplinary action in a manner that may make known the Complainant's identity to Respondent.
+When a Complainant makes a request that the University take such limited action, the University will seriously weigh that request against the University's obligation to provide a safe environment for all members of the University community, including the Complainant.
+Cases of Prohibited Conduct will be evaluated consistent with Section 2.5.2.4 of the Policy.